AllenDowney/TheShakes/README.md

 Maesters are perfectly dogmatic, so each argues in favor of their preferred treatment, regardless of evidence or reason.

-Each player rolls dice to determine the strength of their argument; the player with the strongest argument gets to treat the patient.
+Players argue by rolling dice.
+The outcome determines the strength of their argument.

-All players can argue at once or one at a time, in any order.
+Players can argue all at once or one at a time, in any order.

 When it is your turn to argue: